|

 Therefore, an elephant herd requires a vast territory to range over

-in order to consume enough plant food without stripping their
+in order to consume enough plant food

 feeding area bare.
 As elephants are forced onto smaller and smaller